 Home treatments are unique and vary depending on geography.
 I love collecting tales of these variations.
 If it involves a potato it probably came from Germany.
 If it involves a copper penny it is from England, and if the treatment involves duct tape it’s from the US.
-I cover this more in depth in my video:

 Please let me know if you’ve found additional home remedies – I love hearing new stories!

 There is a reason why so many individuals talk about home remedies.
 There can be a spontaneous exit for warts when they hit their expiration date – they can disappear spontaneously with or without treatment.
 So whatever treatment Granny G or Uncle Bob recommended at the time of resolution, it must have been the solution.
 We call this form of conclusion making a false positive – essentially reaching the wrong conclusion.